Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 }
 ```

-In line (3) we see that the proc add100 is called with the following expression as 2nd parameter:
+In line (3) we see that the proc `add100, which constructs and returns a dynamic array, is called with the following expression as 2nd parameter:
 `(x) => x + 100`
 This is a lambda: for each x it works on, it returns x + 100.
 The proc `add100` has this signature (see line (1)):